pprince/collector-challenge-v0.2/README.md

 - How would you extend the data model to support recollection?

-- Can you suggest a data structure that makes collect payments easy and fast?
+- Can you suggest a data structure that makes payment collection easier and faster?
 What would be the trade-offs?

 ## Submitting your work